There’s no doubt that Puerto Rico is full of natural marvels, but one of the most impressive and not so explored are the Rio Camuy Cave Systems.

 This spectacular cave system, located in the central west region of the island, contains the third largest subterranean river in the world and it’s home to an incomparable tropical ecosystem and environment that still conserves its natural state from millions of years ago.

 I had the chance to explore and go deep into the caves with Aventuras Tierra Adentro – in my opinion; they are the go-to adventure company when it comes to Zip Lining, Canyoning, and Caving in Puerto Rico.
-Their Caving tour was selected by the National Geographic as one of the “500 of the world’s greatest trips”.

-The tour runs on Sundays with a pick up at Ventana del Mar in Condado; an accessible meeting point to any traveler in San Juan.
-As soon as the guys from Aventuras show up, we are greeted with a red carpet rolling out of the van accompanied by adventurous background music (with applauses).
+As soon as the guys from Aventuras show up, we are greeted with a red carpet rolling out of the van accompanied by adventurous background music (with applause).

-It’s 5:45am, so I expect to sleep on the one-hour ride to Arecibo.
+It’s 5:45 am, so I expect to sleep on the one-hour ride to Arecibo.
 Wrong!
 Rossano, main guide and owner of Aventuras, and Anibal have enough air and energy to crack jokes during the whole ride.
-They are fully energetic and entertaining; even when my eyes are rolling up from the lack of sleep and the few drinks I had the previous night!

 Once at the caving location, we have a short hike in the limestone karst, followed by a somewhat entertaining mid-forest crash course on rappelling and safety.
-Entertainment is a big part on their tours – one of the small details that make the experience even better.

 Once briefed, with the rappelling equipment on, we hike even further down and reach the first thrill of this adventurous experience – the Zip-line… the point of no return!

-I’m now standing at the edge of the 250-feet deep sinkhole that shelters the mouth of Angeles Cave.
 I’m ready, and thrilled, to rappel this behemoth tropical hole.
-But before, I get a small bonus (for being such a good volunteer?) and do an extra zip-line by myself over the sink hole; getting a bird’s eye view of its impressive drop, the steep forested cliffs, the river, and the cave’s mouth.
+But before, I get a small bonus (for being such a good volunteer?) and do an extra zip-line by myself over the sinkhole; getting a bird’s eye view of its impressive drop, the steep forested cliffs, the river, and the cave’s mouth.

 The rappel is more than just another activity; it is the transition between the lush-green-tropical-forest and the dark-rocky-mysterious-caves.